DSC-Capstone/enrollment-23/index.md

 In addition to meeting with your mentor each week, there will also be methodology instruction delivered by Suraj and the methodology course staff.
 However, the majority of this instruction will occur asynchronously, in the form of readings (like [this one](https://dsc-capstone.github.io/lessons/q1/04/)). **This means that you can ignore the lecture and lab times that appear for DSC 180A on the Schedule of Classes.** The Monday lecture slots (2-2:50PM and 3-3:50PM) will be used for Suraj's office hours, but we don't plan to use the rest of the times.

 All prerequisites for DSC 180A will be strictly enforced.
 The prerequisites for DSC 180A can be found [**here**](https://datascience.ucsd.edu/current-students/course-descriptions-and-prerequisites/#dsc-180a-data-science-project-1).

+Note that since DSC 180A and DSC 180B are both 4-unit courses, you should expect to spend 12 hours a week on capstone-related work each quarter.
+Plan your class schedule accordingly – try not to take several time-consuming classes alongside the capstone.

 {: .note }
 **If you have questions about the content covered in a particular domain, you should email the mentor directly.
 With any questions about enrollment or the capstone program overall, you should email Suraj Rampure (rampure@ucsd.edu).**